Event schedule

 The most important element of this event is to show caution at every road crossing and be alert to motor vehicle traffic along dirt or bitumen roads.

-Each section will have a designated Trail Trooper who is in radio communication with the 2 event hubs in Tewantin and Pomona.
+Each section will have a designated Trail Marker who is in radio communication with the 2 event hubs in Tewantin and Pomona.

 Medical Response

 There will be qualified medical personnel at each checkpoint.
+There will be qualified medical personnel around the entire course and at several checkpoints.
 In the event of a medical emergency and you are the first on the scene the following protocol needs to be followed:

 1. First on Scene